adamcoard-maximus/MyGovBC-FPC-Service/README.md

-LOGGER_HOST | Host name for the Splunk Forwarder LOGGER_PORT | Port for the Splunk Forwarder SPLUNK_AUTH_TOKEN | Authorization token required to use the splunk server
+LOGGER_HOST | Host name for the Splunk Forwarder LOGGER_PORT | Port for the Splunk Forwarder SPLUNK_AUTH_TOKEN | Authorization token required to use the splunk server BYPASS_CAPTCHA_URLS | A comma-separated list of relative urls that bypass the captcha (e.g. "service/rest/getCalendar").
+Has no effect if USE_AUTH_TOKEN is false.

 ## Crypto Tips